-If your child has to have surgery, you may be worried about anesthesia.
+If your child needs surgery, you may be worried about anesthesia.
 You’re not alone.

-“Anesthesiologists know that many parents are concerned about anesthesia and its long-term effects,” says Cleveland Clinic Children’s Hospital anesthesiologist Julie Niezgoda, MD, of the Department of Pediatric Anesthesiology.
+“Anesthesiologists know that many parents are concerned about anesthesia and its long-term effects,” says anesthesiologist Julie Niezgoda, MD.

 These concerns stem from animal studies showing that anesthesia can cause the death of brain cells.
 But the findings in animals do not necessarily translate well to human babies for three reasons:

 - The animals were exposed to high doses of anesthetics for long periods, which never happens to children.

 - The animals did not actually have surgery, so they did not have any surgical stress (more on that later).

 - Brain development is different in human infants than in animals, because growth in different regions of the brain varies.

 Human studies ease concerns

 Fortunately, several studies of children who have had one exposure to anesthesia suggest that “anesthesia is very safe and that children’s long-term cognitive development is unaffected,” says Dr. Niezgoda.

 One large study of 2,500 ninth graders found no significant difference in educational outcomes between students exposed to a single anesthetic for hernia repair and age-matched students never exposed to an anesthetic.
 Another study compared twins having a single anesthetic to twins never exposed to an anesthetic and found no relationship between anesthesia and cognitive performance (learning ability).